 29 Is transaction insurance in respect of representation, warranty and indemnity claims common in your jurisdiction?

 If so, does a buyer or a seller customarily put the insurance in place and what are the customary terms?

-Transaction insurance is not as widespread in Canada as it is in Europe, the United States and Australia.
+Transaction insurance is becoming common practice in Canada in competitive transactions.
 Buy-side policies are more common than sell-side policies.
-Costs typically range from 2 to 4 per cent of the policy coverage amount along with a C\$25,000 to C\$50,000 underwriting fee.
-The retention or deductible is typically 1 to 2 per cent of the purchase price, and the policy term is normally three years for most representations and six years for tax and fundamental representations.
-Non-binding quotes can take a week to obtain, and the underwriting process and policy negotiations can take two weeks.
-Exclusions from policy coverage vary but typically include actual knowledge of breach, financial statement provisions, underfunded pension obligations, working capital adjustments, environmental matters (which may be the subject of a stand-alone policy), forward-looking statements and fraud
+Costs typically range from 2 to 4 per cent of the policy coverage amount, which includes a C\$25,000 to C\$50,000 underwriting fee.
+The retention or deductible is typically 1 per cent of the purchase price and is often shared between buyers and sellers.
+The policy term is normally three years for general representations and six years for tax and fundamental representations.
+Non-binding quotes can take up to a week to obtain, and the underwriting process and policy negotiations can take up to two weeks.
+Exclusions from policy coverage vary but typically include actual knowledge of breach, specific claims, liabilities and issues disclosed in the purchase agreement or identified in due diligence, financial statement provisions, underfunded pension obligations, working capital adjustments, asbestos and polychlorinated biphenyls, forward-looking statements, interim period breaches and fraud.